 Qualys is actively tracking threats which target containers.
 In our recent analysis, we have identified a few docker instances executing a malware which we term as “LibMiner”.
 This malware has the capability to deploy and execute Cryptominer.
 It uses a unique technique for lateral movement across the containers as well as Linux systems, executing on unprotected Redis servers and initiating mining on them.
 The malware has the ability to protect its termination, thus making it impossible to gain control over it.
 This blog post uncovers the unique techniques and tactics used by LibMiner.

-Qualys’ library of built-in policies makes it easy to comply with commonly adhered to security standards and regulations.
-Qualys provides a wide range of policies, including many that have been certified by CIS as well as ones based on security guidelines from vendors such as Microsoft and VMware.
+Qualys’ library of built-in policies makes it easy to comply with the security standards and regulations that are most commonly used and adhered to.
+Qualys provides a wide range of policies, including many that have been certified by CIS as well as the ones based on security guidelines from OS and application vendors and other industry best practices.

-In order to keep up with the latest changes in security control requirements and new technologies, Qualys publishes new content to the Policy Library monthly.
+In order to keep up with the latest changes in security control requirements and new technologies, Qualys publishes new content to the Policy Library every month.